wotakumoe/wotaku/Glossary/file.md

 - **Softsubs**: Subtitles that are contained on their own track inside a video file or a separate file that's loaded with the video, can be turned on or off.

 #### File Hash
-A unique identifier consisting of letters and numbers that’s calculated for each file, used to check its integrity and origin.
+A unique string of letters and numbers that’s calculated for each file, used to check its integrity and origin.
 An example would be 7BAAC64C.

 #### Video Format
 The container used for the video file, with the most widely used one today being **MKV**, for the ability to put miltiple audio/subtitle tracks in one video file.
 The most popular one in the past was **MP4**, focused on being compatible with a wide range of devices, but only being able to have burned-in hardsubs.